picandocodigo/List-Category-Posts/readme.txt

 Template system has changed.
 Custom templates should be stored in WordPress theme folder.

 == Changelog ==

+= 0.52 =
+ * Small fix for pagination and query string.
+ * Fix on multiple categories with AND relationship.
+ * Fixes options page 404 and saving options.
+ * Tested with WordPress 4.1.

 = 0.51 =
  * Fixes translations, updates Spanish translation.
 Translators, please update your po and mo files and submit them via pull request on GitHub :)